-Since a physical system change in time, also a state vector $\psi$ of the system can be viewed as a function of time, \ie, $\psi(t)$.
-The second postulate of quantum mechanics asserts that the evolution of a state vector of an isolated system is linear, and it can be described by means of unitary operators: \begin{post} The time-evolution of an isolated system is described by a unitary operator.
+Since a physical system \h{changes} in time, a state vector $\psi$ of the system can be viewed as a function of time, \ie, $\psi(t)$.
+The second postulate of quantum mechanics asserts that the evolution of a state vector of an isolated system is linear, and it can be described \h{using} unitary operators: \begin{post} The time evolution of an isolated system is described by a unitary operator.
 That is, the state $\ket{\psi(t_1)}$ of the system at time $t_1$ is related to the state $\ket{\psi(t_2)}$ of the system at time $t_2$ by an unitary operator $\hat{U}$ which depends on the times $t_1$ and $t_2$:

 \end{post}